ryanMegarityART/french-verbs-game/README.md

 deployment:

-I had hoped to have a live deployment of this application ready but I ran into a few issues using AWS Lambdas with Prisma (due to the bundle size of the prisma client), in hindsight using DynamoDB and the AWS SDK would have made more sense for an AWS serverless deployment.
+I initially wanted to deploy as a serverless backend but ran into a few issues using AWS Lambdas with Prisma (due to the bundle size of the prisma client), in hindsight using DynamoDB and the AWS SDK would have made more sense for an AWS serverless deployment.

-I intend to deploy the backend instead to an EC2 instance when I have time.
+I instead opted to use Heroku with a mySQL addon to deploy the backend

+The frontend is deployed using Vercel

 ## Time Spent